-Term for a cross between two grape varieties of different species.
-These are combinations between the European Vitis vinifera and an American or Asian species.
-But also crosses between two different American (for example Vitis labrusca x Vitis rupestris) or Asian (for example Vitis amurensis x Vitis coignetiae) or between American and Asian species (for example Vitis amurensis x Vitis riparia) are interspecific crosses (inter = between).
-Usually only interspecific crossings are called hybrids.
+Term for a cross or new breeding between two grape varieties of different species.
+These are combinations between the European species Vitis vinifera (there is only one) and an American or an Asian species (there are 30 of each).
+But also crosses between two different American (e.g. Vitis labrusca x Vitis rupestris) or Asian (for example Vitis amurensis x Vitis coignetiae) or between American and Asian species (for example Vitis amurensis x Vitis riparia) are interspecific crosses (inter = between).
+As a rule, only interspecific crossing products are called hybrids in common usage.